AI for Writing vs Traditional Keyboards: What's Better for You?

 For raw typing speed on familiar content, trained typists can reach 80-100 words per minute on traditional keyboards.
 That's seriously fast!
 But here's the kicker - most average users only manage 40-60 WPM using standard keyboards, and many smartphone users are even slower with thumb-typing.

 AI keyboards change this equation dramatically.
-By suggesting complete words and phrases, they can boost effective typing speed by 30-40% for average users.
+By suggesting complete words and phrases, they can boost effective typing speed by 35-50% for average users in 2026 - that's up from 30-40% just a year ago as the prediction algorithms have gotten smarter.
 This advantage becomes even more pronounced on mobile devices, where thumb-typing is inherently slower.
-The prediction capabilities of apps like CleverType mean you might only need to type 60% of the characters to complete your message.
+The prediction capabilities of apps like CleverType mean you might only need to type 50-55% of the characters to complete your message, saving significant time and reducing finger fatigue.

 But speed isn't just about character input - it's about the entire communication process.
 With traditional keyboards, you typically type your message, review it for errors, make corrections, and then send.
 With AI keyboards, many of these steps happen simultaneously.
 Grammar correction happens as you type, reducing the need for proofreading.